reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 ## Step 9 - Clone the SPA repository on your workstation and configure the software

+With following commands you will get a copy of the software on your workstation, and you will install software dependencies such as CDK.
+The setup relies on python3 and on npm, so you need these installed beforehand.

 ```
 $ git clone git@github.com:reply-fr/sustainable-personal-accounts.git
 $ cd sustainable-personal-accounts